lccortez/learning-library/oracle-integration-library/core-compentencies/insight/process-mapping/process-mapping.md

 In this lab, you will learn how to create the following:
 - Map an Integration to a Milestone
 - Modify your Draft into a Configured state
-- Activate your Insight Model
+- Activate your Insight Model <br />
 First practice the steps to familiarize yourself with the commands and then do the exercise.

 You can associate an Insight Model to a business process implementation in Integrations.